Find your route

 Uppland, Gästrikland and Hälsningland in Sweden – choose an inland or coastal route

 From Eckerö in Western Åland the passage continues to Grisslehamn in Sweden.
-On the Swedish side the trail travels north through beautiful cultural landscapes to Uppland, Gästrikland and Hälsningland.
+On the Swedish side the trail travels north on Vikingaleden through beautiful cultural landscapes to Uppland, Gästrikland and Hälsningland.
 You may choose whether you want to continue inland or follow the coastal route from Grisslehamn to the direction of Söderhamn and Hudiksvall.
-Coastal routes require a boat or kayak.
+The coastal routes requires your own boat or kayak.

 In Sweden pilgrims have the opportunity to enjoy versatile sceneries.
 Marine and coastal landscapes turn into farmlands and in the west you will be faced by Norway’s large forest and mountain areas.
 Once you arrive in Nidaros and Trondheim you are at the shore of the Atlantic Ocean.

-The new route to the coast is called the St. Olav Waterway, and the Vikingleden route continues through Uppland, Gästrikland and Hälsningland.
-It is connected to the current pilgrim route to Helgonleden, which runs from Uppsala to the Nidaros Cathedral in Trondheim.
+The new route to the coast is called the St. Olav Waterway, and the Vikingaleden route continues through Uppland, Gästrikland and Hälsningland.
+It is connected to Helgonleden, which runs from Uppsala.